-- Faculty Organization Committee The purpose is to conduct the business of the School of Nursing and coordinate activities of all programs. - BSN Faculty Committee The purpose is to conduct the business of the Baccalaureate Degree Programs (Accelerated Bachelor of Science in Nursing, Traditional Bachelor of Science in Nursing, and RN-BSN Degree Program) and make recommendations to the Faculty Organization Committee.

-MSN Faculty Committee The purpose is to conduct the business of the Master of Science Degree Programs (MSN in Education/Administration and Family Nurse Practitioner Program) and make recommendations to the Faculty Organization Committee.
+- Faculty Organization Committee The purpose is to conduct the business of the School of Nursing and coordinate activities of all programs. - BSN Faculty Committee The purpose is to conduct the business of the Baccalaureate Degree Programs (ABSN, TBSN, and RN-BSN) and make recommendations to the Faculty Organization Committee. - MSN Faculty Committee The purpose is to conduct the business of the Master of Science Degree Programs (MSN in Education/Administration and Family Nurse Practitioner Program) and make recommendations to the Faculty Organization Committee.